 Speak with a Zantac Attorney Today

-Remember that if you are not sure that a medication is safe, check for the generic name “ranitidine” on the medication’s label.
 If you have been taking Zantac for some time, however, you should not hesitate to speak with a medical professional if you notice signs and symptoms of cancer.
 Blood tests often play a critical role in helping people determine whether they have cancer.
 After taking care of your health, you should not hesitate to speak with a knowledgeable attorney at Cohen & Jaffe LLP.
-Scheulde your free consultation for your Zantac lawsuit today.
+Schedule your free consultation for your Zantac lawsuit today.